 Joyce has been a Diamond Approach teacher for over 30 years leading groups in Canada, U.S., U.K., and Europe.
 Prior to this, she lived and worked at Esalen Institute where she had extensive training in Gestalt, bodywork, somatic psychology, early childhood development, and cutting-edge movement practices.
 She is currently integrating aspects of the Diamond Approach into the challenge of parenting.
 She teaches how it is possible to spiritually awaken through caring for your children, and works with parents and parent educators helping them to recognize essential developmental stages in children.
 See www.parentingtoawakening.org.

 Anne has been a student of the Diamond Approach since 1995 and a teacher since 2015.
 She leads one of the Cascadia 4 small groups and works with students in Seattle, Portland, and Tokyo, as well as with online students in diverse locations.
-Anne is deeply interested in the interplay between body and consciousness, and her work is informed by more than 23 years practicing Rolfing® Structural Integration and craniosacral/visceral work.
-She is also certified to teach the Five Movements practice of the Diamond Approach.
+Anne is deeply interested in the interplay between body and consciousness, and her work is informed by some 25 years practicing Rolfing® Structural Integration and craniosacral/visceral work.
+She is also certified to teach the Diamond Body (formerly Five Movements) practice of the Diamond Approach.
 For more information see www.InnerWorkForOurTimes.com.

 Jane has been a student of the Diamond Approach since 1991.
 In 1997 she joined the DA International Teacher Training group.
 Since her teenage years, she's pursued knowing the deeper truths and her love of the Mystery.
 Professionally she's worked in the fields of holistic education, mental health, and facilitating self-growth groups.
 She practices as a psychotherapist with particular interest in individuation, dreamwork, and moving beyond the influences of past conditioning and the Inner Critic.
 She most loves supporting inquiry for students in private sessions and small groups, and articulating the wisdom of the Diamond Path.